-The flip side to that is that you can find some really great people who have technical experience and no sector experience.
-If they are motivated enough (meaning self-starter and focused), then they can look at the research data with a very different mind to the ‘old hack’ who knows everything but might have slowed down or just not motivated and sees the project in a different way to the young, thrusting person who sees it as an opportunity.
+The other person type?
+Well, the flip side is that you can find some truly great people who have the technical expertise and no sector experience.
+If they are motivated enough (meaning self-starters and focused), then they will interrogate research data with a very different mindset to that of the ‘veteran’; especially one who ‘knows everything’ but might have slowed down or just isn’t as motivated.

 Now, using a real live case study, how are we doing this at Zupa?

-To conclude this post, let’s list out our ‘zupaWay’ and see how it has affected our business to date:
+To conclude part one of this blog, let’s list out our ‘Zupa way’ and see how it has affected our business to date: